Improve Mobility

 Physiotherapy Experience

-With over 12+ years of physiotherapy experience Ren has worked with individuals recovering from motor vehicle collisions & post-operative procedures (e.g. ligament repairs and joint replacements), to those with neurological conditions (e.g. cerebral palsy and spinal cord injuries), and with athletes from the recreational to Olympic level.
+With over 12+ years of physiotherapy experience, our physiotherapists have worked with individuals recovering from motor vehicle collisions & post-operative procedures (e.g. ligament repairs and joint replacements), to those with neurological conditions (e.g. cerebral palsy and spinal cord injuries), and with athletes from the recreational to Olympic level.

 CONDITIONS WE SEE